coltskeen/Style-Guide/combined-guide.md

 **[⬆ back to top](#table-of-contents)**

   * **Rule:** Place properties up top in the file, followed by methods.
-Private members go after the public members, alphebetized.
+Private members go after the public members.
   * **Reason:** Consistency in the sequence helps with readability.

     ```ts